-1. Applying for Examinations:
+1. Applying for Examinations (Commercial Applicators and Non-Commercial Applicators):

-All applicants must make written application to the Plant Board, on forms furnished by the Plant Board, at least 15 days prior to the examinations.
-Processing of each application must be completed before the written examinations are given.
-The applicant must submit a minimum of five character references from reputable businesses or banks with their original application.
+All applicants must submit an application to the Plant Board, on forms furnished by the Plant Board, at least 5 working days prior to the examinations.
+Processing of each application must be completed before the examinations are given.
+All applicants must be a minimum age of eighteen (18).